jdcloudcom/en/API/Stream-Compute/Name-Space APIs/deleteNamespace.md

 ## Description
-Delete namespace; if there are other subordinate resources associated with it, it is not allowed to delete it
+Delete Namespace; if there are other subordinate resources associated with it, it is not allowed to delete it

 ## Request method
 DELETE